-There are songs that stay within the same key all the time, and others, such as most jazz standards, might modulate to different keys throughout the music, which makes it absolutely necessary to be able to figure this out easily.
+There are songs that stay within the same key all the time, and others, like many jazz standards for example, might modulate to different keys throughout the music, which makes it absolutely necessary to be able to figure this out easily.

 The key of a song is the tonal center of the music.
 In other words, it is the chord which a piece of music revolves around.
 It can also be called the “I chord”, in roman numerals, or the tonic chord.

 For instance, if you’re told that the song you’re about to learn is played in the key of C Major, that means that the main notes that will form the melody and the chords of that song belong to the C Major scale.

 This doesn’t mean that there can’t be other notes of chords, but the main structure and elements will be defined by the key of the song.

 In short, the tonic is what feels as if you’ve landed “home”, you feel the release of tension and a sense of stability when you come back to the I chord.

 How to Quickly Figure out a Song’s Key?